A guide to social work and mental health degrees and careers

 But really, the growing demand also reflects the acknowledgment and importance that social workers play.

-After all, at some point, we will all need a social worker.
+After all, we will need a social worker at some point.